 There are many options for e-commerce business bank accounts on the market.
 The best option for a company is to carefully assess all the features banks and financial providers offer and choose the most suitable type of account for them.

 On that note, we cannot recommend Genome enough.
-Not only do we provide a business wallet with up to 15 multi-currency accounts inside it, but we also have merchant accounts that are perfect for e-commerce businesses.
+Not only do we provide a business wallet with multiple multi-currency accounts inside it, but we also have merchant accounts that are perfect for e-commerce businesses.
 We provided more information regarding our business and merchant services above.

 Are merchant accounts the same as e-commerce bank accounts?